 Deep Hebbian Image Encoder

-This project is exploring new Hebbian methods to train stackable image encoders.
+This project explores biologically-inspired Hebbian methods to train stackable image encoders.
+These models can organize visual information without traditional loss functions or backpropagation.
 Afterward, the learned image embeddings are visualized using UMAP + K-Means Clustering.

 Below is a sample clustering of learned image embeddings from the Tiny ImageNet dataset.